-Why is it important to you that you embark on this learning journey?
+- Why is it important to you that you embark on this learning journey?

-What will help you to persevere even when it starts to get difficult?
+- What will help you to persevere even when it starts to get difficult?

-Find a buddy
+Find a Language Partner

-As we just mentioned, it can be very rewarding to make a friend who is on the same language learning journey as you.
+As we just mentioned, it can be very rewarding to make a friend who is on the same language-learning journey as you.
 However, not only is it rewarding to form a friendship in this way, but it can also be beneficial to your learning journey.
 You and your buddy will be able to help each other.

 Daily practices will help you to form your language learning into a habit.
 Even if it is just ten minutes a day, it is enough to keep what you have learned fresh in your mind.

 It is no good attempting to learn a language but only practicing once or twice a week.
 Practice little but often and you will likely find that things stick in your head much faster and more easily.
 This will boost your confidence and enjoyment of the language, making you want to learn more.